What is the Risk-Reward Ratio?

 - The risk-reward ratio in the trading is determined by dividing the expected rewards involved in trading by the potential risk.
 So, the two factors are important for the determination of this ratio, i.e., risk and the rewards where risk refers to the potential of loss of the money invested by the investors from the trading and the Reward refers to the Reward expected by the investor for undertaking the risk potential of loss of the money invested.

 Risk-Reward Ratio Formula

 In order to calculate the risk-reward ratio, the investor firstly has to determine the risk involved in the transaction.
 After determining the risk, it needs to determine the expected rewards which it will be getting after undertaking the involved potential risk of loss of the money invested by him.
 Lastly, after determining the potential risk and expected rewards, the risk-reward ratio will be calculated by dividing the potential risk by the expected rewards in trading.
 The formula is:

-- The ratio is considered by the investors while their trading in the stock as it helps them in assessing their expected returnExpected ReturnThe Expected Return formula is determined by applying all the Investments portfolio weights with their respective returns and doing the total of results.
-Expected return = (p1 * r1) + (p2 * r2) + ………… + (pn * rn), where, pi = Probability of each return and ri = Rate of return with probability. along with the risk associated with such transaction.
+- The ratio is considered by the investors while they are trading in the stock as it helps them in assessing their expected returnExpected ReturnThe Expected Return formula is determined by applying all the Investments portfolio weights with their respective returns and doing the total of results.
+Expected return = (p1 * r1) + (p2 * r2) + ………… + (pn * rn), where, pi = Probability of each return and ri = Rate of return with probability. along with the risk associated with such a transaction.
 The ratio varies from one strategy to another, i.e., this ratio does not remain the same and differs as per the strategy adopted by the person.